 Our oldest was/is our guinea pig- we tried all the friend advice and book advice on her.
 And well..., she is.... doing pretty well.
 She has that 1st child syndrome of always working hard to please her parents.

-Our next was another little boy.
+Our next child was another little boy.
 He was late by 2 weeks.
 I was so huge, I cried and cried... when he finally came he was so big 8 lbs.
 10 oz.
-He slept better than any of my other children, he nursed better than any of my other children.
+He actually surprised me because he slept better than any of my other children, he nursed better than any of my other children.
 He was calm and peaceful.
 He had my husband's mannerisms; he was quiet and easy going.
 He was a dream!!!
 I thought “Maybe this is what motherhood is really like” “Hummm... on my 4th I finally got a taste of the good stuff”!

 7 years later we had a little caboose.
 She was just like our 4th.
 She was also overdue by 2 weeks.
 WHAT???
 Yep, that’s right.....
 But this time I was in the best shape of my life, I had lost a lot of weight since our last.
 I worked hard and it showed.
 I lost almost 65 lbs and I was so dang proud.
 I was so excited... umm did I say I was SO DANG PROUD...
 So during my last prego - I swam 4 times a week and went to the gym 4 days a week as well.
 I was goin’ at this like never before....
 Then I talked to my sister and she challenged me to have this one natural- without any drugs....
 I thought “Are you crazy?”
 I love that God has given us this thing called an epidural... it’s medication....
 It takes away the pain of labor.....a... duh.”
 But I told her I would look into it.
 So I registered for a natural birth class and I was a goner.
 I fell hook, line, and sinker.
 It was a new world; I had never known that they, you know, natural birth moms, have their own little world... it’s like sign language... they have their own language with their own code of connection....
 They are among us but we don’t realize it...